Sikh Khalsa Army: Artillery

+Amazonian corps

+There existed an amazonian corps composed of women, named after the ancient Greek legend of a nation of fighting women by visiting European officials.
+There is no evidence they partook in any actual fighting.
+They performed martial dances with swords for visiting foreign dignitaries.
+Whilst dancing, they wore men's clothing.
+Their dances symbolized the martial glory of the Sikh Empire and its sovereignty.

+The earliest surviving mention of the amazonian corps is from 12 March 1831:

+Another contemporary observation of the corps was made by the Scottish traveler and explorer, Alexander Burne, in his travelogue:

+The amazons may have served as a mock bodyguard troupe for the Sikh ruler.
+They were feared and respected.
+The commander of the amazonian corps was a singer named Billo.

+Uniform

+The uniform of the amazonians of the Sikh court were described as follows:

 Composition

 Sikhs formed the bulk of the Sikh Empire's army.
 The Sikh Army was mainly Punjabi with a predominantly Sikh cadre, but also had a significant multi-religious component made up from other parts of the Punjabi people.
-There were soldiers of different religious backgrounds (i.e. Muslims and Hindus) and there were soldiers of different tribal backgrounds: Pashtuns, Dogras, Khatris, Jats, Kashyap Rajputs, Ramgarhias, Nepalis and European mercenaries.
+There were soldiers of different religious backgrounds (i.e. Muslims and Hindus) and there were soldiers of different tribal backgrounds: Pashtuns, Dogras, Khatris, Mohyal Brahmans, Jats, Kashyap Rajputs, Ramgarhias, Nepalis and European mercenaries.
 A promotion to a higher military rank was based on military skill, not hereditary background, so the Sikh Khalsa Army was a classic meritocracy.
 Enlistment in the army was entirely voluntary, and only strong, physically fit men were recruited.
 The task of recruiting officers was in the hands of the Generals or the Maharaja himself.
 Every year, a lot of money was spent on presents and honours for the soldiers who had displayed gallantry.
 Titles like "Fateh-o Nusrat Nasib", "Zafar Jhang" and "Bright Star of Punjab" were given to many Generals.
 For disloyalty a soldier could be imprisoned or exiled.
 Usually, the soldiers were granted two months of leave, either in the winter season or before it.
 When soldiers were required, leaves were cancelled and they were granted leave at the end of the campaign.
 The pay of the Sikh Khalsa Army was higher than the pay of the British East India Company and other Asian armies.